bnhoang2k/CSCI564/Midterm/PerformanceAnalysis.md

 $$\text{Speedup} = \frac{30}{21} = 1.42x$$

 The speedup is only $1.42x$, not $10x$.
 This is because the speedup is limited by the fraction of the program that can be sped up.
 This is Amdahl's Law.
-Is this speedup wirth the $45%$ increase in cost?
+Is this speedup worth the $45%$ increase in processor cost?

 Let's use the metric *latency * cost*: